northle/docs/site/docs/basics/controllers-and-routing.md

 ## Routes

-You may declare your application routes by creating controller methods and decorating them with a proper HTTP verb decorator:
+In order to define application routes, add controller method and decorate it with a proper HTTP verb decorator:

 ```ts
 import { Route } from '@northle/core';